numbas/editor-docs/source/question/parts/numberentry.rst

         For example, consider a part whose correct answer is :math:`5/4`.
         If this is ticked, ``10/8`` will be marked as incorrect.

+    Show fraction input hint?
+        If this is ticked and :term:`Must the fraction be reduced?` is ticked, then text explaining that the student must reduce their fraction to lowest terms is shown next to the input box.

     Display the correct answer as a fraction?
         This option is only available when no precision restriction is applied.
         If this is ticked, the correct answer to the part will be rendered as a fraction of two whole numbers instead of a decimal.